AbSciBio/remote-work/README.md

-# Remote Work
+# Remote Work Overview

 ## Making Remote Work

 ### Establish a Remote Leadership Team

-Organize a team of people who have experience working remotely to communicate remote work best practices and answer questions for others.
-This team should Document best practices and develop strategies to resolve challenges.
-This team has the authority to establish company best practices and identify directly responsible individuals (DRIs) to find solutions.
+Organize a team of people with experience working remotely to communicate remote work best practices and answer questions for others.
+This team should have the authority to establish and document company best practices and identify directly responsible individuals (DRIs) to find solutions.

 ### Leverage the Company Handbook